Alex Lemberg: Caselli Avenue

 Alex moved to the Castro in 2013, but he's been a San Francisco and Bay Area resident his whole life.
-He graduated from UC Berkeley and Golden Gate University School of Law, and currently works as a public interest attorney serving public agencies and nonprofits.
-Alex is active in local politics, fancies himself a community activist, and also serves on the Board of Directors of the GLBT Historical Society, which hopes to build a world-class queer history museum in San Francisco.
+He graduated from UC Berkeley and Golden Gate University School of Law, and currently works as an attorney serving the Castro neighborhood.
+Alex is active in local politics and fancies himself a community activist.
 In his role with the EVNA, Alex looks forward to helping to build a grand coalition of community leaders in the Castro who can craft our neighborhood into a thriving and pleasant place its residents deserve, a renowned destination for visitors, and a well-maintained center for history, culture, architecture, nightlife, and art.

-I was born and raised in France, and have been living in the Castro for the past 8 years.
-I am a software engineer working downtown.
-Since moving to the neighborhood, I have been interested in knowing more about its history and new directions.
-I have been involved with the creation of the 4500-4600 18th neighborhood watch.
+Löic was born and raised in France, and have been living in the Castro for the past 8 years.
+He is a software engineer working downtown.
+Since moving to the neighborhood, he has been interested in knowing more about its history and new directions.
+He was involved with the creation of the 4500-4600 18th neighborhood watch.
 The whole neighborhood might change in the next year or so, with the impending housing development and the rejuvenation of Castro street.
-I would like to help to create more involvement from the diverse members of our evolving community.
+Löic would like to help to create more involvement from the diverse members of our evolving community.

 Mary Edna Harrell: Castro Street